Raghu Rai: Career

-For Greenpeace, he completed an in-depth documentary project on the chemical disaster at Bhopal in 1984, which he covered as a journalist with India Today in 1984, and on its ongoing effects on the lives of gas victims.
-This work resulted in a book, Exposure: A Corporate Crime and three exhibitions that toured Europe, America, India and southeast Asia after 2004, the 20th anniversary of the disaster.
-Rai wanted the exhibition to support the many survivors through creating greater awareness, both about the tragedy, and about the victims who continue to live in the contaminated environment around Bhopal.
+For Greenpeace, he completed an in-depth documentary project on the chemical disaster in Bhopal in 1984, which he covered as a journalist with India Today in 1984, and on its ongoing effects on the lives of gas victims.
+This work resulted in a book, Exposure: A Corporate Crime and three exhibitions that toured Europe, the United States, India and southeast Asia after 2004, the 20th anniversary of the disaster.
+Rai wanted the exhibition to support the many survivors through creating greater awareness, both about the tragedy and about the victims who continue to live in the contaminated environment around Bhopal.

-In 2003, while on an assignment for Geo Magazine in Bombay City, he switched to using a digital camera "and from that moment to today, I haven't been able to go back to using film."
+In 2003, while on an assignment for Geo magazine in Mumbai, he switched to using a digital camera.
+As he said in an interview, "And from that moment till today, I haven't been able to go back to using film."

-In 2017, Avani Rai, his daughter followed her father on one of his trips to Kashmir to get an insight into his life and know him better.
+In 2017, his daughter, Avani Rai, followed her father on one of his trips to Kashmir to get an insight into his life and know him better.
 She released a documentary on this journey called Raghu Rai: An Unframed Portrait, executive produced by Anurag Kashyap.

-Rai has produced more than 18 books focussing on the culture and people of India, including Raghu Rai's Delhi, The Sikhs, Calcutta, Khajuraho, Taj Mahal, Tibet in Exile, India, and Mother Teresa.
-His photo essays have appeared in many magazines and newspapers including Time, Life, GEO, The New York Times, Sunday Times, Newsweek, The Independent, and the New Yorker.
-He has served three times on the jury of the World Press Photo, and twice on the jury of UNESCO's International Photo Contest.
+Rai produced more than 18 books focusing on the culture and people of India, including Raghu Rai's Delhi, The Sikhs, Calcutta, Khajuraho, Taj Mahal, Tibet in Exile, India, and Mother Teresa.
+His photo essays have appeared in many magazines and newspapers including Time, Life, Geo, The New York Times, The Sunday Times, Newsweek, The Independent, and The New Yorker.
+He served on the jury of the World Press Photo from 1990 to 1997, and on the jury of UNESCO's International Photo Contest.

+Personal life and death

+Rai was first married to journalist Usha Rai, and the couple had two children, Nitin Rai and Lagan Rai.
+After their divorce, he married conservation architect Gurmeet Sangha Rai, with whom he had two daughters, Avani and Purvai Rai.

+Rai died in Delhi on 26 April 2026, at the age of 83, after battling prostate cancer for two years.
+He was survived by his wife, Gurmeet Rai, his son, Nitin, and daughters Lagan, Avani and Purvai.